UPPMAX/programming_formalisms/docs/assert/README.md

 ### Exercise 2: making assumptions explicit

 - Below is a function that divides two floating point numbers.
-  Add the assumptions this function makes, either as comments or as Python code
+  How to use it?

 ```python
 def divide_by(numerator, denominator):
     return (numerator / denominator)
 ```

+???- question "Answer"

+    One can use this function like this:

+    ```python
+    divide_by(1.2, 3.4)
+    ```

+    Put it at the end of your Python file.

+- Add the assumptions this function makes, either as comments or as Python code

 ???- question "Answer with comments"